-Symptoms of a cerebellar stroke come on suddenly and may include: Uncoordinated movements of the limbs or trunk (ataxia)Difficulty walking, including problems with balanceAbnormal reflexesTremorsVertigo (feeling of spinning or whirling when you are not moving)Nausea and vomitingIntense headacheSpeech problems and difficulty swallowingProblems sensing pain and temperatureDifficulty hearingProblems with vision (eg, eyes move rapidly, difficulty controlling eye movement)Problems with eyes (eg, small pupil, droopy eyelid)Loss of consciousness
+Symptoms of a cerebellar stroke come on suddenly and may include: Uncoordinated movements of the limbs or trunk (ataxia)Difficulty walking, including problems with balanceAbnormal reflexesTremorsVertigo—a feeling of spinning or whirling when you are not movingNausea and vomitingIntense headacheSpeech problems and difficulty swallowingProblems sensing pain and temperatureDifficulty hearingProblems with vision (eg, eyes move rapidly, difficulty controlling eye movement)Problems with eyes (eg, small pupil, droopy eyelid)Loss of consciousness

 If you or someone you know has any of these symptoms,

 call for emergency medical services right away.
 Brain tissue without blood flow dies quickly.
 Early care can decrease damage.